vault27/Foundation/vxlan.md

 ## Configuration

 ### Static peers on Nexus

 Configuration overview
-We create special Loopback for overlay, announce it to BGP Underlay
+- We create special Loopback for overlay, announce it to BGP Underlay
-For every VLAN where clients are connected we configure VNI
+- For every VLAN where clients are connected we configure VNI
-Next we configure nve interface, where we configure peers for every VNI
+- Next we configure nve interface, where we configure peers for every VNI
+- Only L2 for VxLAN traffic, no L3 and no BGP

 ```
 #